Don't Wait (Joey Graceffa song): Music video

 An accompanying music video for the song was directed by Doug Potts and was uploaded to Graceffa's YouTube channel on May 16, 2015.
 The video uses fantasy elements to dramatize the struggles Graceffa faced growing up, including goblins depicting bullies and a witch representing his alcoholic mother.
 Graceffa's character spends the video attempting to rescue a prince, played by blogger Daniel Preda, from a dark shadow version of himself.
 In the end, he succeeds, and the two share a kiss on a rocky edge near the river.

-This kiss between Graceffa and Preda, who confirmed in February 2016 that they has been dating since before the video shoot, served as Graceffa's first public acknowledgement of his homosexuality.
+This kiss between Graceffa and Preda, who confirmed in February 2016 that they had been dating since before the video shoot, served as Graceffa's first public acknowledgement of his homosexuality.
 He formally came out two days later, in another video titled "Yes I'm Gay" and in his memoir, In Real Life: My Journey Through a Pixelated World, which was published May 19, 2015.

 Reception

-Emma Lord of lifestyle blog Bustle described the video as "one of the most groundbreaking and adorable videos of the year," she praised the production for "depicting the very real struggles he faced growing up," and "[coming] to a satisfying end" with the kiss.
+Emma Lord of lifestyle blog Bustle described the video as "one of the most groundbreaking and adorable videos of the year."
+She praised the production for "depicting the very real struggles he faced growing up," and "[coming] to a satisfying end" with the kiss.
 Following the video's release, Graceffa received many supportive comments from fans and fellow "YouTubers."
-By April 2020, the video had been viewed over 40.3 Million times.
+By April 2023, the video had been viewed over 42.7 million times.